What does it mean for COVID-19 to be endemic vs. pandemic? - NewsBreak

 Diseases are endemic when they occur regularly in certain areas according to established patterns, while a pandemic refers to a global outbreak that causes unpredictable waves of illness.

 The World Health Organization has said that redefining the coronavirus as an endemic disease is still “a ways off,” according to Catherine Smallwood, an infectious diseases expert in the agency’s European headquarters in Copenhagen, Denmark.
-“We still have a huge amount of uncertainty and a virus that is evolving quickly,” she said earlier this month.New CDC maps show 25% of U.S. adults are not active enough
+“We still have a huge amount of uncertainty and a virus that is evolving quickly,” she said earlier this month.New Mexico asks National Guard to sub for teachers amid omicron

 WHO WILL DECIDE WHEN COVID-19 IS ENDEMIC?